 Our experiments gave us two versions of this ice cream, and they're both worthy of your next dessert course.
 The first is more tart than sweet, light and apple-y, nutty and caramelized from the browned butter.
 It's refined and lovely and exactly the dessert topper we were looking for.
 It's tangy enough to balance sweet crumbles or some apple butter (pictured), and it melts into a delectable sauce for oven-fresh cakes.

-The second version has twice as much browned butter and brown sugar, and tastes like a caramel apple on crack.
+The second version has twice as much browned butter and brown sugar, and tastes like an especially intense caramel apple.
 The apple flavor is dialed back and it's much less tart, but a half pound of browned butter speaks for itself.
 It's an overindulgent, caramelized mess best left unadorned by anything seeking to dilute its intense, albeit unrefined glory (though you may miss some of the tartness).
 Which version you choose is up to you, how sweet you like your ice cream, and the other items on your dessert plate.
 Or make a pint of each and apologize for nothing.

 Recipe Details